4 Best Practices for 12-Lead ECG AF Interpretation

 Noise and artifacts can significantly impact the quality of ECG recordings, leading to misinterpretations.
 To mitigate these issues, clinicians should consider the following strategies:

-• Use High-Quality Electrodes: Invest in reliable ECG electrodes that minimize noise and improve signal quality.
+• Use high-quality electrodes: Invest in reliable ECG electrodes that minimize noise and improve signal quality.

-For detailed guidance on utilizing the MaxYield™ platform, refer to the user manual.
+For detailed guidance on utilizing the platform, refer to the user manual.
 By implementing these strategies, healthcare professionals can enhance the reliability of their ECG interpretations, ultimately leading to better patient care.

 Follow the arrows to see each strategy for reducing noise and artifacts in ECG recordings.
 Each box represents a step that can help improve the quality of ECG signals.